-Please, note that some of the texts in this bibliography are intended to provide a very general introduction to American literature for students who have never studied or read it before at university level.
+Please, notice that some of the texts in this bibliography are intended to provide a very general introduction to American literature for students who have never studied or read it before at university level.
 A more detailed and specific bibliography on the authors and primary sources listed for class discussion will be provided at the beginning of the course.

-Doneson, Judith E. (2002) The Holocaust in American Film.
-Syracuse: Syracuse UP.

-- Eagleton, Terry (2013) How to Read Literature.
-New Haven: Yale University Press. - Elliot, Emory ed.
+- Doneson, Judith E. (2002) The Holocaust in American Film.
+Syracuse: Syracuse UP. - Eagleton, Terry (2013) How to Read Literature.
+New Haven: Yale University Press. - English, Darby (2007) How to See a Work of Art in Total Darkness.
+MIT - Elliot, Emory ed.
 (1991) The Columbia History of the American Novel.
 New York: Columbia University Press. - Hurtado, Aída (2020) Intersectional Chicana Feminisms: Sitios y Lenguas.
 University of Arizona Press. - Rosenfeld, Alvin H. (2011) The End of the Holocaust.
 Bloomington: Indiana UP. - Gibb, Alan (2014) Contemporary American Trauma Narratives.
 Edinburgh: Edinburgh University Press. - González, Jennifer A. et al. eds.
 (2019) Chicano and Chicana Art: A Critical Anthology.

 Duke UP. - Godfrey, Mark and Zoé Whitley, eds.
 (2017) Soul of a Nation.
 Art in the Age of Black Power.
-London: Tate. - Hart, James D. (1995) The Oxford Companion to American Literature.
+London: Tate. - Graham, Maryemma and Jerry W. Ward Jr., eds.
+(2011) The Cambridge History of African American Literature.
+Cambridge University Press. - Hart, James D. (1995) The Oxford Companion to American Literature.
 Oxford: O.U.P. - Kurin, Richard (2013) The Smithsonian's History of America in 101 Objects.
-New York: The Penguin Press. - Lauter, Paul, ed.
+New York: The Penguin Press.

+- Lauter, Paul, ed.
 (2002) The Heath Anthology of American Literature.
 Boston and New York: Houghton Mifflin. - Olick, Jeffrey K. and Daniel Levy, eds.
 (2011) The Collective Memory Reader.
 Oxford: Oxford University Press. - Onega, Susana and Jean-Michel Ganteau, eds.
 (2014) Contemporary Trauma Narratives: Liminality and the Ethics of Form.
-Abingdon: Routledge

-Rothberg, Michael (2009) Multidirectional Memory.
+Abingdon: Routledge - Rothberg, Michael (2009) Multidirectional Memory.
 Remembering the Holocaust in the Age of Decolonization.
-Stanford University Press.

-Sollors, Werner and Greil Marcus, eds.
+Stanford University Press. - Rogers, Melvin L. and Jack Turner, eds.
+(2020) African American Political Thought.
+A Collected History.
+The University of Chicago Press. - Sollors, Werner and Greil Marcus, eds.
 (2012) A New Literary History of America.
 Harvard University Press Reference Library.